 Aluminum siding comes in large sheets which are machine pressed and then cute to the required size before installation.
 This type of siding commonly comes in the clapboard style.
 It costs around $1.50 to $2.50 per square foot.

-The few downsides of aluminum siding include the possibility of developing dents, the fact that this type of siding provides poor insulation, and the fact that aluminum often does fade and scratch over time.
+The few downsides of aluminum siding include the possibility of developing dents, this type of siding provides poor insulation, and aluminum often does fade and scratch over time.

 Every few years, wood siding may need to be stripped and re-finished for optimal protection and longevity.